-The paper adopts the simple temporal framework of Robin Pope (1983) and later papers, and includes the argument of Pope (2006) that epistemic consistency is not achieved in the models of Kreps and Porteus and Caplin and Leahy, given their substitution axioms.
-The text was written primarily by Reinhard Selten who also contributed the material about the limit property and the modified expectations property, the proofs in the appendices as well as the examples.
-We thank for auxiliary assistance Amira Allam, Andreas Orland, Kanishka Hiththetiya and Patrick Partington of Bonn University.
+^{} The paper adopts the simple temporal framework of Robin Pope (1983) and later including the argument of Pope (2006) that epistemic consistency is not achieved in the models of Kreps and Porteus and Caplin and Leahy, given their substitution axioms.
+The text was written primarily by Reinhard Selten who also contributed the material on the limit property and the modified expectations property, the proofs in the appendices and the examples.
+We thank for very helpful comments an anonymous referee of this journal, and for auxiliary assistance Amira Allam, Andreas Orland, Kanishka Hiththetiya and Patrick Partington of Bonn University.